 Preparing for Graduate School

-- Contact OT education programs to learn about required prerequisites
+- Contact OT education programs to learn prerequisites are required (see the list below)

-- Find an occupational therapist mentor who can introduce you to other people in the field
+- Find an occupational therapist mentor to meet members of the field the field

 - Complete the Graduate Record Exam (GRE) before your senior year